 How to get there

 Catch the JR Yamanote line to Harajuku station.
 Meiji Jingu Shrine is across the bridge to the right of the train exit.
 Cross the street and follow the crowds to get to the Harajuku Shops.
-I recommend picking up a Time Out Map, which has many of the major, stores and restaurants listed.

 Day 2: Asakusa

 Asakusa is one of the most historical districts of Tokyo, with plenty of old buildings wedged between modern restaurants and apartments.
 The Kaminarimon (Thunder Gate) is one of the most iconic Japanese landmarks.
 Wander through the covered streets and pick up a sushi t-shirt or a Geisha wig.
 It’s unashamedly touristy, but there are some pretty cool souvenirs on offer.

 The long shopping street leads to Sensoji, the striking red temple, a great place to sit, relax and watch the locals.
 There are often market stalls here that sell cheap street food including Takoyaki (octopus balls) and noodles.
 Across the river is the Asahi Beer factory.
 There are great views over the river, especially at night.